mtorpey/wooden-ships/2-basic.md

 defined as being just off a certain edge of the mapboard, it should be possible for players to keep from sailing off the mapboard by the expedient of moving all counters a certain number of hexes in the same direction.
-This method, maintains the ship\'s relative positions to one another.
+This method, maintains the ship's relative positions to one another.

 At other times when all ships have moved to one side of the board, it